 The act proposed by the Macdonald government eventually passed on May 23, 1873.

-The prime minister originally unveiled the new force as the “North West Mounted Rifles”; however, there were concerns about antagonizing both the U.S. population to the south and the Indigenous population at home, so the force was renamed the North-West Mounted Police (NWMP) when it was officially established in 1873.
+The prime minister unveiled the new force as the “North West Mounted Rifles,” but concerns about antagonizing both the U.S. population to the south and the Indigenous population at home spurred officials to use the name the North-West Mounted Police (NWMP).

 It was a predecessor of today’s Royal Canadian Mounted Police (RCMP).